sjl/cl-losh/DOCUMENTATION.markdown

       &BODY
       BODY)

-Run `body` to gather some things and return them.
+Run `body` to gather some things and return a fresh list of them.

   `body` will be executed with the symbol `gather` bound to a function of one argument.
 Once `body` has finished, a list of everything `gather` was called